 - 1. Review standard x-ray (non-weight bearing hip, weight bearing knee) of the affected joint and interpret according to Kellgren-Lawrence scale.
 Total joint replacement therapy generally requires a grade of 3 or 4. - a.
 Standard hip radiographs may include: - i.
 Anterior posterior (AP) pelvis view (weight bearing or non-weight bearing) - ii.
 Lateral hip view (cross table or frog leg, non-weight bearing) - b.
 Standard knee radiographs may include: - i.
 Weight bearing anterior posterior (AP) view - ii.
 Weight bearing notch (Rosenberg) view - iii.
 Lateral view (non-weight bearing) - iv.
 Sunrise view (non-weight bearing) - 2.
 If appropriate femur, tibia/fibula, or long leg radiographs in patients with concomitant deformities. - 3.
 X-rays are the preferred diagnostic test for joint arthritis.
-MRI studies are not recommended. - C) Shared decision-making.
+MRI studies are not recommended.
+Xrays are the preferred diagnostic test for joint arthritis.
+In the setting of negative x-rays, with symptoms and/or exam findings suggestive of severe arthritis, an MRI of the joint may be helpful. - C) Shared decision-making.
 Patient must participate in shared decision-making.
 A Washington Stateapproved patient decision tool should be used when available.
-The surgeon should discuss: - 1.
-The type of implant under consideration including year the implant was introduced, - 2.
-The reported failure rate at 1 and 5 years if known from available registries, and - 3.
-The surgeon's level of experience with the device. - D) Document conservative therapy for at least three months unless symptoms are severe and x-ray findings show advanced osteoarthritis (such as with a Kellgren-Lawrence grade 4) - The length of time and intensity of conservative therapy will vary by patient-specific factors such as severity of symptoms and ability to engage actively in treatments such as physical therapy.
-The Bree Collaborative recommends patient-customized conservative treatments for at least three months, focusing on improving functionality and helping patients adapt expectations around persistent functional limitations. - 2.
-Trial of one or more of the following physical measures:
+The surgeon should discuss: - The type of implant under consideration including name, manufacturer, metals/alloy composition, time on the market and surgeon's experience with the device/ including complication and infection rates including year the implant was introduced, - The reported failure rates from a known and respected registry at 1 and 5 years if known from available registries, - 3.
+The surgeon's level of experience with the device. - Expected lifespan and overall performance of the device, including possible adverse outcomes and frequency of occurrence as reported from a known and reputable registry or the FDA's MAUDE System.